n-kimberly/Brew-Crew-A-Rails-App/README.md

 - As a user, I want to upgrade my account from a free to a paid plan
 - As a premium user, I want to create private wiki
 - As a user, I want to edit wikis using Markdown syntax
-- As a premium user, I want to add and remove collaborators for my private wiki
+- As a premium user, I want to add and remove collaborations for my private wiki

 ## Built With